Yankees vs Reds Odds, Spread, and Total

 Yankees vs Reds Predictions and Picks

-New York is 21-16 on the road and 3-7 in its last ten games.
-The Yankees rank fourth in runs scored, sixth in batting average, second in on-base percentage, and second in slugging percentage.
-On the pitching side, they are fifth in ERA.
-Aaron Judge leads the team in home runs, RBIs, and batting average.
-On the mound for the Yankees is Allan Winans (0-0, 0.00 ERA), who will be making his first start in a Yankees uniform.
-In his career, he has a 1-4 record across eight starts with a 7.20 ERA.
+New York is 21-18 on the road and 3-7 in its last ten games.
+The Yankees rank fourth in runs scored, eighth in batting average, second in on-base percentage, and second in slugging percentage.
+On the pitching side, they are sixth in ERA.
+Aaron Judge leads the team in batting average, home runs, and RBIs.
+In this series, he has scored three runs, collected two hits, and hit one home run.
+The Yankees will look to strike first again and finally close out a game to avoid a sweep.
+On the mound for New York is Max Fried (9-2, 2.14 ERA).
+Eight of his ten starts have been quality outings, and he has only one poor start all season.